 All underground utilities will be identified prior to any drilling or subsurface sampling.
 Public and privately owned utilities will be located by contacting Dig Safely New York such that responsible agencies can mark their underground utilities at the site.
-Site access agreements will be obtained prior to conducting any field work on properties not owned by National Fuel.
+Site access agreements will be obtained prior to conducting any field work.
 Other potential on site hazards such as traffic, overhead power lines, and building hazards will be identified during a site reconnaissance visit.